cuonggt/rubick/readme.md

 #### Configuring Nginx Sites

 Not familiar with Nginx?
 No problem.
 The `sites` property allows you to easily map a "domain" to a folder on your Rubick environment.
 A sample site configuration is included in the `Rubick.yaml` file.
 Again, you may add as many sites to your Rubick environment as necessary.
-Rubick can serve as a convenient, virtualized environment for every Ruby or Rails project you are working on:
+Rubick can serve as a convenient, virtualized environment for every Rails project you are working on:

     sites:
         - map: rubick.app
-          to: /home/vagrant/Code/Rails
+          to: /home/vagrant/Code/Rails/public

 If you change the `sites` property after provisioning the Rubick box, you should re-run `vagrant reload --provision`  to update the Nginx configuration on the virtual machine.